OfficeDev/office-js-docs-pr/docs/reference/manifest/extensionpoint.md

 There are three types of extension points available in some or all of these hosts.

 - [PrimaryCommandSurface](#primarycommandsurface) (Valid for Word, Excel, PowerPoint, and OneNote) - The ribbon in Office.
-- [ContextMenu](#contextmenu) (Valid for Word, Excel, PowerPoint, and OneNote) - The shortcut menu that appears when you right-click in the Office UI.
+- [ContextMenu](#contextmenu) (Valid for Word, Excel, PowerPoint, and OneNote) - The shortcut menu that appears when you select and hold (or right-click) in the Office UI.
 - [CustomFunctions](#customfunctions) (Valid only for Excel) - A custom function written in JavaScript for Excel.

 See the following subsections for the child elements and examples of these types of extension points.